Aloo Dum (Potato Curry)

 • Heat the oil in a saucepan.
 Test the heat by adding one cumin seed to the oil; if seed cracks right away oil is ready.
 Add the cumin asafetida and cumin seeds.
 After the cumin seeds crack, add whole red chili and besan (gram flour).
 Stir-fry for about half a minute until the besan (gram flour) is golden-brown.

-• Add the spice paste and stir-fry for about 2 minutes on medium heat until the spices starts to separate from the oil.
+• Add the spice paste and stir-fry for about 2 minutes on medium heat until the spices start to separate from the oil.

-• Add the cilantro and garam masala cover the pan and turn off the heat.
-Let it sit for few minutes before taking of the cover.
-This helps bringing the color on the top of the dish.
+• Add the cilantro and garam masala, cover the pan, and turn off the heat.
+Let it sit for a few minutes before taking off the cover.
+This helps bring the color to the top of the dish.

 Keyword Exotic, Party Food, Side Dish, Spicy Potatoes